To Our Valued Guests,

 – Angelo & Marco

-State guidelines and our local health department approved hospitality and lodging businesses to remain open with restrictions to which we’re closely adhering.
+State guidelines and our local health department approved hospitality and lodging businesses to remain open since June 2020 with evolving restrictions to which we’re closely adhering.
 Please read our enhanced procedures below, then contact us with any questions you may have regarding your reservation.

 GUEST CHECK-IN AND CHECK-OUT

-While it is always our preference to personally welcome our guests, considering current social distancing guidelines we are employing contact-less check-in and check-out procedures.
+While it is always our preference to personally welcome our guests, contact-less check-in and check-out procedures are available for guests who prefer it.
 Since our standard reservation system collects final payments and processes receipts electronically prior to guest arrivals, the need for credit cards, pens, or papers to be exchanged at arrival will be limited.

 On the console located in the inn’s main entry, guests will find envelopes containing their sanitized room keys and a welcome letter with directions to their rooms.
 The welcome letter will include innkeeper mobile numbers to facilitate communications via texting.
-As always, the innkeepers will be on-premises and will happily answer any inquiries or show you to your guest room, if desired.
+As always, the innkeepers will be on-premises, and will happily answer any inquiries and show you to your guest room, if desired.

 Since all charges are prepaid, there should be no need to settle balances due at the time of check out.
-Guests are asked to leave their keys in the guest rooms.
+We always like to personally say good-bye as you leave.

 The Candleberry Inn full breakfast service will continue as usual.
 All food and beverages will be served to guests either on the outdoor patio or in the dining room.
-The following changes will be employed:
+The following service processes will be in place:

-- Servers will wear face masks during breakfast service, and, as always, will wash their hands before and after every guest interaction.
+- Servers and kitchen staff will wear face masks during breakfast service for the time being, and, as always, will wash their hands before and after every guest interaction.

 - Tables will not be pre-set.
 Clean/sanitized napkins, silverware, glasses, mugs, condiments, etc. will be set once the guests have been seated.